The Weakest Tamer Began a Journey to Pick Up Trash: Anime

 An anime television series adaptation was announced in November 2022.
 It is produced by Studio Massket and directed by Naoki Horiuchi, with Shigeyasu Yamauchi serving as chief director, Katsuhiko Takayama writing the scripts, Feng Cheng Hu and Yuki Ikeda designing the characters, and Kujira Yumemi composing the music.
 The series aired from January 12 to March 29, 2024, on Tokyo MX and other networks.
-The opening theme song is "Hate no Nai Tabi" (果てのない旅) performed by Aina Suzuki, while the ending theme song is "Because" performed by Tei.
-Crunchyroll streamed the series.
+The opening theme song is "Hate no Nai Tabi" (果てのない旅) performed by Aina Suzuki, and the ending theme song is "Because" performed by Tei.
+Crunchyroll is streaming the series.
 Medialink has licensed the series in Southeast Asia and Oceania (except Australia and New Zealand) and streaming it on the Ani-One Asia YouTube channel.

+A second season was announced in December 2025.